Financial Conflict of Interest in Research Policy

-The Vice President and Special Assistant to the President may propose a conflict management plan and approve it or add conditions or restrictions to ensure that any conflict is managed, reduced, or eliminated.
+The Vice President and Special Assistant to the President may approve the employee's proposed conflict management plan, present an alternate conflict management plan, or add conditions or restrictions to ensure that any conflict is managed, reduced, or eliminated.
 Such conditions or restrictions may include, but are not limited to, the following:

 - Public disclosure of significant financial interests;

 - Monitoring of the research by independent reviewers;

 - Modification of the planned activities (possibly subject to sponsor approval);

 - Disqualification from participation in all or part of the project;

 In all cases, resolution of the conflict or establishment of an acceptable conflict management plan must be achieved before expenditure of any funds under an award.

 If a conflict cannot be resolved to the employee's satisfaction, an appeal may be made to the College’s Vice President and Special Assistant to the President or President, who will consult with the employee and the Vice President for Finance before making a binding decision.